futkaneltak1243/Dashboard/README.md

 npm run seed
 npm start
 ```
-3. Set up the client
+3. Set up the client \n
 Open a new terminal tab and run:

 ```bash